-Speed change lanes shall be required on collectors or arterials when the design hour vehicles from the access will meet or exceed the standards in Section 4.8 of the Colorado State Highway Access Code.
-Design of speed change lanes shall conform with Subsection 2.07(D), "Horizontal Alignment," of these Standards.
+Speed change lanes shall be required on Colorado state highways as designated in the Colorado State Highway Access Code in accordance with the standards of Section 4.8 of the Colorado State Highway Access Code.
+For all collectors or arterials that are not Colorado state highways, the Traffic Study shall make recommendations on the need for speed change lanes, based on the criteria contained in the Colorado State Highway Access Code.
+When required by the Director based on the criteria in the Colorado State Highway Access Code, design of speed change lanes shall conform with Subsection 2.07(D), "Horizontal Alignment," of these Standards.